 Our consent is required when an optional payment is selected and the payee is either an assignee or not a natural person (i.e., a corporation).
-Currently, these alternate payment options are only available if the proceeds applied are more than \$1,000 and periodic payments are at least \$20.

-You have the following payment options:
+Currently, these alternate payment options are only available if the proceeds applied are more than 10,000 and periodic payments are at least 50.
+You have the following options:

-1) Proceeds Left at Interest: The money will stay on deposit with Us for a period that We agree upon.
-You will receive interest on the money at a declared interest rate.

-- 2) Installment Options: There are two ways that We pay installments: - a) Payment for a Specified Period: We will pay the amount applied in equal installments plus applicable interest, for a specified time, up to 30 years. - b) Payment of a Specified Amount: We will pay the sum in installments in an amount that We agree upon.
-We will continue to pay the installments until We pay the original amount, together with any interest You have earned. - 3) Payment of a Life Income: We will pay the money as monthly income for life.
-You may choose from 1 of 4 ways to receive the income.
-We will guarantee payments for: - 1) at least 5 years (called "5 Years Certain"); - 2) at least 10 years (called "10 Years Certain"); - 3) at least 20 years (called "20 Years Certain"); - 4) payment for life.
+- (1) Proceeds Left At Interest: The money will stay on deposit with Us for a period that We agree upon.
+You will receive interest on the money at a declared interest rate. - (2) Payment For A Specified Period: There are two ways that We pay installments: - a.
+Fixed Period: We will pay the amount applied in equal installments plus applicable interest, for a specified time, up to 30 years. - b.
+Fixed Amount: We will pay the sum in installments in an amount that We agree upon.
+We will continue to pay the installments until We pay the original amount, together with any interest You have earned. - (3) Payment of Life Income: We will pay the money as monthly income for life.
+You may choose from 1 of 4 ways to receive this income.
+We will guarantee payments for: - (1) at least 5 years (called "5 Years Certain"); - (2) at least 10 years (called "10 Years Certain"); - (3) at least 20 years (called "20 Years Certain"); - (4) payment for life.
 With a life only payment option, payments will only be made as long as the payee is alive.
-Therefore, if the payee dies after the first payment, only one payment will be made. - 4) Other: You may ask Us to apply the money under any option that We make available at the time the benefit is paid.
+Therefore, if the payee dies after the first payment, only one payment will be made.

+(4) Other: You may ask Us to apply the money under any option that We make available at the time the benefit is paid.